pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Since errors are returned and not thrown they must be explicitly handled, and if the current function cannot handle an error it should propagate it up to the caller.
-The most idiomatic way to propagate errors is to use the `?` operator, which is just syntax sugar for the now deprecated `try!` macro which simply does this:
+Since errors are returned and not thrown, they must be explicitly handled, and if the current function cannot handle an error, it should propagate it up to the caller.
+The most idiomatic way to propagate errors is to use the `?` operator, which is just syntax sugar for the now deprecated `try!` macro, which simply does this:

 ```rust
 macro_rules! try {